 I’m not sure what half these things do but DAMN were they lovely.

-I was living la vida loca whilst I was in Warsaw, Poland and I was definitely could have budgeted £30 pounds per day for food, fun and drink… I just choose NOT to – ha.
+I was living La Vida Loca whilst I was in Warsaw, Poland and I definitely could have budgeted £30 pounds per day for food, fun, and drink… I just choose NOT to – ha.
 Everything in Poland was so reasonable and the quality of food/alcohol was divine so I allowed myself to live a little.
 Sue me.

 On average: